evaizli/AutomateAAWorkFlow/README.md

 ### Notes for Future Improvement

-1. Integrate the script into App Academy Portal
+1. Integrate the script into App Academy Portal.